Prepare Your East Bay Garden For Winter Weather

 We’re Here to Help

 Every garden has its own microclimate and challenges.
-If you need help choosing mulch, protecting citrus trees, or preparing containers and beds for winter, stop by our San Leandro garden center and talk with our knowledgeable staff.
-We’re here to help keep your East Bay landscapes thriving.
+If you need help choosing bulk mulch, or selecting winter garden accessories and gardening tools, stop by our San Leandro garden center and talk with our knowledgeable staff.
+We’re here to help keep your East Bay landscapes thriving all year long.